Rashford and dazzling De Gea earn Man United win at Spurs

 Pochettino, meanwhile, has much to ponder after a sixth league loss of the season.

-Son Heung-min is about to leave for the Asia Cup, Moussa Sissoko limped off before halftime and most worrying was the sight of key striker Harry Kane hobbling off the pitch at the end after appearing to suffer an injury in stoppage time.
+Son Heung-min is about to leave for the Asia Cup, Moussa Sissoko limped off with a groin injury and key striker Kane hobbled off at the end after suffering an ankle injury.

-"Results wise, to come away here and beat Tottenham is fantastic," Solskjaer said.
+A visit to Tottenham was Solskjaer's biggest test and the fact he passed it must make him a serious contender for the job.

 "This is the real Manchester United," the keeper said.

-In a wide-open first half full of attacking football, Kane had a goal disallowed for the hosts but United, with Jesse Lingard, Anthony Martial and Rashford forming a rapid attacking trio, were dangerous every time they broke forward.
+In a first half full of attacking football Kane had a goal disallowed for the hosts but United, with Jesse Lingard, Anthony Martial and Rashford forming a rapid attacking trio, were dangerous every time they broke forward.

-Lloris redeemed himself with two saves from Pogba early in the second half but after that it was all about the excellence of De Gea as Spurs, roared on by the majority of the 80,000 crowd, desperately sought an equaliser.
+Lloris redeemed himself with two saves from Pogba but after that it was all about the excellence of De Gea as Spurs, roared on by the majority of the 80,000 crowd, desperately sought an equaliser.

-First, he saved Kane's close-range header with the striker perhaps pushed off balance by Phil Jones, then he blocked Alli's shot with his legs after the midfielder was released one-on-one, before making a stunning reaction save to deny Toby Alderweireld's near-post flick from a corner.
+He saved Kane's close-range header and blocked Alli's shot with his legs after the midfielder was released one-on-one, before making a stunning reaction save to deny Toby Alderweireld's near-post flick from a corner.

-Kane's free kick was saved acrobatically by De Gea and with five minutes remaining he saw another goalbound effort cannon off the shins of the Spaniard.
+Kane's free kick was saved acrobatically by De Gea and the England forward saw another goalbound effort cannon off the shins of the Spaniard.

 At the death, Fernando Llorente's lobbed pass was just too far ahead of Kane, who ended the match grimacing in pain.